theQRL/zond-package/README.md

 # Global flag to set checkpoint sync url
 checkpoint_sync_url: ""

-# Configuration place for spamoor as transaction spammer
+# Transaction spammer params
-spamoor_params:
+tx_spammer_params:
-  # The image to use for spamoor
+  # The image to use for tx spammer
-  image: ethpandaops/spamoor:latest
+  image: theQRL/tx-spammer:latest
-  # The spamoor scenario to use (see https://github.com/ethpandaops/spamoor)
+  # The scenario to use (see https://github.com/theQRL/tx-spammer)
   # Valid scenarios are:
   #  eoatx, erctx, deploytx, depoy-destruct, gasburnertx
   # Defaults to eoatx
   scenario: eoatx
-  # Throughput of spamoor
+  # Throughput of tx spammer
   # Defaults to 1000
   throughput: 1000
-  # Max pending transactions for spamoor
+  # Max pending transactions for tx spammer
   # Defaults to 1000
   max_pending: 1000
-  # Max wallets for spamoor
+  # Max wallets for tx spammer
   # Defaults to 500
   max_wallets: 500
-  # Extra parameters to send to spamoor
+  # Extra parameters to send to tx spammer
   # Defaults to empty
-  spamoor_extra_args: []
+  tx_spammer_extra_args: []

 # Zond genesis generator params
 zond_genesis_generator_params: